Skip to main content

 • Time to First Byte: tells you how quickly the browser was able to start loading the document HTML

-• First Contentful Paint: tells you how soon any page content was rendering (as opposed to the LCP which looks at the largest content element)
+• First Contentful Paint: tells you how soon any page content was rendered (as opposed to the LCP which looks at the largest content element)

 The lab data report also includes the Speed Index metric.
 It looks at the page rendering process as a whole and measures when most of the page content is visible.